pabvald/chatbot2/README.md

 # RelintBot2 - Prototype of a chatbot for the service of International Relations of the University of Valladolid (UVa)

 Part of the thesis **"Virtual assistants: state of the art and building of a prototype"**.
 Prototype of a virtual assistant for the International Relations service of the University of Valladolid.
-Built with **Dialogflow**.
+Built with **Flask** and **Dialogflow**.

 Try it following [these instructions](./docs/Access_bot.pdf).